fgsect/scat/README.md

 diagnostic node, which is again device specific.

 Newer Samsung devices require a correct magic number to be supplied to start the diagnostic session through USB.
-This could be specified by `--start-magic` option.
+Please see [Issue #27](https://github.com/fgsect/scat/issues/27#issuecomment-1416233282) for more information on this.

 ### Serial
 Accessing the baseband diagnostics via serial port: